VISUAL & INVENTIVE PRACTICE

 MA Brands, Communication and Culture aims to provide students with a comprehensive understanding of the history and development of brands and branding, and their relationship to contemporary forms of digital communication and culture.
 We help them develop the ability to think critically and creatively about contemporary communications and cultural practices.
 They acquire an in-depth knowledge of the social, political and economic backdrop against which branding has become so important, and an understanding of the key themes and debates surrounding its development and use, including the relationship between brands and intellectual property, and the extent to which branding promotes or inhibits openness and transparency within organisations.

-This 20 week course aims to help students make the transition from reading about sociological research to designing and doing their own research.
+This team taught 20 week course aims to help students make the transition from reading about sociological research to designing and doing their own research.
 It combines theoretically informed lectures with practical, hands-on workshops.
 It is formed of four main sections: 1.
 Training Sociological Attentiveness, 2.The role of reading in research (Learning from others in case studies), 3.
 Discovering themes in qual data and 4.
 Key themes in research design.

-This 20 week core course introduces students to ‘the sociological imagination’ through a range of classic C16-C21 texts.
+This team taught 20 week core course introduces students to ‘the sociological imagination’ through a range of classic C16-C21 texts.
 It aims to develop the ability to think critically, to‘see through the language’ and identify the strengths and weaknesses of arguments.
-I teach the first section on ‘Thinking the “social” before Sociology’ which includes Descartes: ‘On Dreams, Doubt and Methods’, Kant: ‘On the Enlightenment’, Rousseau: ‘On Inequality’, Swift: ‘Gulliver’s Travels: Satire, Critique and the Possibility of Sociology’ as well as Mills: ‘The Sociological Imagination’.
+I taught the first section on ‘Thinking the “social” before Sociology’ which includes Descartes: ‘On Dreams, Doubt and Methods’, Kant: ‘On the Enlightenment’, Rousseau: ‘On Inequality’, Swift: ‘Gulliver’s Travels: Satire, Critique and the Possibility of Sociology’ as well as Mills: ‘The Sociological Imagination’.

 To what extent do changes in social, political and economic life demand new forms of sociological theorising?
 What particular challenges do these changes represent to contemporary social theorists?
-This core course explores concepts and themes in contemporary sociology concerning ‘globalization’, its conceptualization, conditions and consequences.
+This team taught core course explores concepts and themes in contemporary sociology concerning ‘globalization’, its conceptualization, conditions and consequences.
 It aims to develop critical thinking for the systematic study of contemporary social forms by deepening understanding about how social theory is developing in relation to changes in social life.